Wowaka: Legacy

+The Unhappy Refrain album has continued to be widely influential and, along with its singles, inspire others to make covers and derivative works.
+Following his death, fans of Wowaka paid tribute to him on various social media to commemorate his musical and vocal capabilities.
+On Nico Nico Douga, videos such as Two-Faced Lovers (Ura-Omote Lovers) and the posthumous Unknown Mother Goose received numerous tribute comments, along with messages quoting lyrics from World's End Dancehall such as, "Goodbye, take care."
+Similarly, wowaka's final tweet, "Reiwa is so beautiful," was flooded with tribute messages, and related words dominated Twitter's trending topics at the time.
+At Hatsune Miku Magical Mirai 2019 and Miku Expo Europe 2020, tributes were held to honor him.

 Various Vocaloid artists have made music with wowaka as an inspiration.
-His songs like "Rolling Girl" and "World's End Dancehall" are widely influential and, along with other songs of his, have inspired others to make covers and derivative works.
-Following his death, fans of Wowaka paid tribute to him on various social media to commemorate his musical and vocal capabilities.

 Musician Kenshi Yonezu, also known by his stage name Hachi when creating Vocaloid music, was a close friend of wowaka.
 After his death, Yonezu praised wowaka for having a deep impact on the concept of "Vocaloid-esque" music among Vocaloid creators, and that since his own music was also influenced by wowaka, he held his greatest respect for him.

 Aiden Strawhun wrote on Kotaku that "For those who've been part of the Vocaloid community since Hatsune Miku's early days, Wowaka's name carries more than just the weight of nostalgia.
-It carries a teenage-angsty resonance thanks to songs such as the turbulent, cacophonic 'Rolling Girl.' [...]
+It carries a teenage-angsty resonance thanks to songs such as the turbulent, cacophonic "Rolling Girl." [...]
 Where there is Hatsune Miku, there is Wowaka. [...]
 With his passing, we've not only lost a huge, immensely influential part of the community but a monumental part of our history.
 His work, though, will live on.
 Wowaka did more than create music for a generation.
 He created magic."

+On 1 June 2019, Hitorie held a remembrance concert.
+The band later continued in September so as to not diminish wowaka's legacy.
+Band member Shinoda succeeded wowaka as the vocalist.
+As of 2025, the band has released 3 albums since his death.